rlertola/oop_game-v2/README.md

 The handleInteraction function is the most used as it uses the other functions and checks which keyboard was clicked, which button was clicked, if it is a match, shows that letter on the board if so, removes lives if not, and checks if the game is won or lost.

+The gameOver function has a 2.5 second delay before the overlay is displayed to give some time to view the board.
+The keyboards are deactivated during this time.

 Helper functions removeOldPhrase removes the phrase html from the screen after a game is won or lost, and resetHearts puts the lives back when a new game is started.

 ### Phrase.js